aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-ranges/_index.md

 title: Working with Ranges in Python
 articleTitle: Working with Ranges
 linktitle: Working with Ranges
-description: "Work with ranges in a document using python."
+description: "Work with ranges in a document using Python."
 type: docs
 weight: 65
 url: /python-net/working-with-ranges/